Healthdirect Free Australian health advice you can count on.

 If you have a large breast size, your surgeon may be able to assess you for a breast reduction.

-What does the operation involve?
+What does the procedure involve?

 Your surgeon will make a cut on the line of the areola (the darker area around your nipple) and a vertical cut underneath your areola.
 They will remove excess skin and reshape your breast tissue.
 Your surgeon will lift your nipple so it is in a higher position.

-Illustration of a breast uplift.
+Illustration of a breast uplift procedure.

-a) The excess skin is removed
+a.
+The excess skin is removed

-b) The breast is re-shaped and the nipple is lifted
+b.
+The breast is re-shaped and the nipple is lifted

-How can I prepare myself for the operation?
+How can I prepare myself for the procedure?

 If you smoke, stopping smoking now may reduce your risk of developing complications and will improve your long-term health.